 Storing canned jellies:

-It is essential that jellied products, especially jelly, be allowed to sit undisturbed for 12 hours after they are made.
+It is essential that jellied products, especially jelly, be allowed to sit undisturbed for at least 12 hours after they are made.
 Moving the jars could break the gel.

 Or use like any other jelly; it’s great for a spicy peanut butter and jelly sandwich.

 Makes it great basting sauce for grilling meat and poultry.

 Delicious over ice cream.
 Try mixing some of the jalapeno jelly with cream cheese until smooth – pour over top of ice cream.